qiime2/dev-docs/source/storing-data/index.rst

 (though this would make interoperability difficult).

 For these reasons, QIIME 2 stores data as a directory structure.
-In particular data such as FASTA or newick will be considered the :term:`Payload <payload>` which is to be delivered to a tool.
+In particular data such as FASTA or newick will be considered the :term:`payload <Payload>` which is to be delivered to a tool.

 There is a flaw to using directory structures as a way of storing data.
 Moving directory structures is inconvenient as they do not exist as a single file.